-Despite popular familiarity with the progesterone hormone, many women remain uncertain as to what role it performs within the body.
-In order to make informed decisions about health, understanding what is progesterone, its definition, and the different types of progesterone is essential.
+Despite familiarity with the progesterone hormone, many women remain uncertain as to what role it performs within the body.
+In order to make informed decisions about health, understanding what is progesterone and its different types is essential.

-Progesterone is defined as a major progestational steroid hormone that prepares the uterus for a fertilized ovum and maintains pregnancy.
+Progesterone is a major progestational steroid hormone that prepares the uterus for a fertilized ovum and maintains pregnancy.

-Accordingly, progesterone is produced in the ovaries and placenta to foster healthy menstruation, embryonic development, and pregnancy.
-However, the sex hormone is also produced in the adrenal glands.
-More complete information on progesterone's production in glands and receptors is elaborated upon in its own page.
+Mainly, progesterone is produced in the ovaries to foster healthy menstruation and by the placenta to support fetal development and pregnancy.
+The sex hormone is also largely produced in the adrenal glands.

-Since progesterone is so intricately involved with a woman's reproductive life, a progesterone imbalance can evoke infertility and problems with menstruation.
-While different levels will be produced in a woman's body depending on her reproductive stage, maintaining hormonal balance is essential to overall health.
+Since progesterone is so intricately involved with a woman's reproductive life, a progesterone imbalance can evoke problems with menstruation and fertility.
+While different amounts will be produced depending on reproductive stage, maintaining lifelong hormonal balance is essential to overall health.

 Progesterone Meaning: Word Origin

 Initially, the name progesterone was a blend of progestin and luteosterone (corpus luteum + sterol).

 However, now the origin of the word progesterone is claimed to be a combination of a physiological and chemical description: progestational steroidal ketone.

 There are two main types of progesterone hormones: natural and synthetic.